 - Fill cupcake liners 2/3 full and bake for 12-15 minutes.
 Check after 12 minutes, and bake another 2-3 minutes until tops are golden or until you can insert a toothpick and it comes out clean.
 Baking times will vary by oven.

 - Allow cupcakes to cool in the pan for 5 minutes and then transfer them to a wire rack to cool.

-- Set the bowl over top of a pot with 1 ¼ cups water covering the bottom.
+- Set the bowl over top of a pot with 1 ¼ cups of water covering the bottom.
 Place over medium heat.

 - Stir constantly with a whisk until the mixture reaches 140°-160° The sugar should be dissolved in the egg whites.
-You can test this by placing a drop on your finger tips and rubbing them together.
+You can test this by placing a drop on your fingertips and rubbing them together.
 The mixture should be completely smooth.

 - Beat for another 5 minutes.
 At this point, your frosting should have turned white and the body of the meringue starts to form.
 Increase the mixing speed to high.
 It will start to look glossy as the peaks begin to form.
 Beat for another 3-5 minutes until the bottom of your bowl is cool to the touch and your meringue has stiff peaks.

 - Turn your mixer down to medium-low.
 Slowly add your butter, 1 tbsp at a time.
-As you add more butter, the frosting might appear to have curdled and lost its body, that’s ok.
+As you add more butter, the frosting might appear to have curdled and lost its body, but that’s ok.
 Scrape down the sides of the bowl.